kevinxu48/Data-410-Project-4/index.md

 print('The Cross-validated MSE for LWR using an Epanechnikov kernel is : '+str(np.mean(mse_blwr)))
 ```

-The The Cross-validated MSE for LWR using an Epanechnikov kernel is : 16.92355587607597
+The Cross-validated MSE for LWR using an Epanechnikov kernel is : 16.907313732004027
-The The Cross-validated MSE for BLWR using an Epanechnikov kernel is : 16.67408952303382
+The Cross-validated MSE for BLWR using an Epanechnikov kernel is : 16.688312676731158

-The Cross-validated MSE for LWR using a tricubic kernel is : 16.918805606713004
+The Cross-validated MSE for LWR using a tricubic kernel is : 16.91047562708034
-The Cross-validated MSE for BLWR using a tricubic kernel is : 16.653971741537834
+The Cross-validated MSE for BLWR using a tricubic kernel is : 16.701844078368637

-The Cross-validated MSE for LWR using a Cosine kernel is : 16.907304021052653
+The Cross-validated MSE for LWR using a Triweight kernel is : 16.893423122247928
-The Cross-validated MSE for BLWR using a Cosine kernel is : 16.629873784998786
+The Cross-validated MSE for BLWR using a Triweight kernel is : 16.662140711391444

-The Cross-validated MSE for LWR using a Triweight kernel is : 16.89347748851244
+The Cross-validated MSE for LWR using a Cosine kernel is : 16.904756187972154
-The Cross-validated MSE for BLWR using a Triweight kernel is : 16.632454032571296
+The Cross-validated MSE for BLWR using a Cosine kernel is : 16.6555524753039

-The Cross-validated MSE for LWR using a Cosine kernel is : 16.919496872521297
+The Cross-validated MSE for LWR using a Quartic kernel is : 16.89986707278945
-The Cross-validated MSE for BLWR using a Cosine kernel is : 16.67846228790907
+The Cross-validated MSE for BLWR using a Quartic kernel is : 16.67269713223806

-From the results, we get a
+From the results, we get that a triweight kernel obtained the best results for Lowess, but the Cosine kernel obtained the best results for Boosted Lowess.
+Hence, when tuning the hyperparameters to perform comparisons, we will use triweight for Lowess and a Cosine kernel for Boosted Lowess.

+## Tuning the hyperparameters
+### Lowess and Boosted Lowess

 ![DecisionTreeExample](https://user-images.githubusercontent.com/98488236/153451668-f0f8905e-8bff-4673-a949-89316eb768ae.png)